Dismissal during pregnancy, or maternity, adoption or shared parental leave

 If you take more than 26 weeks of statutory leave in total, then you have the right to return to your old job on your old terms and conditions unless it is “not reasonably practicable”, in which case your employer must offer you a suitable alternative role on similar terms and conditions.
 For more information, see our page on SPL – Nuts and bolts and top tips.

-It is very rare for it to “not be reasonably practical” to give you your old job back.
+It is very rare for it to “not be reasonably practical” to give you your old job back except, for example, if there has been a redundancy situation during your period of leave.
 For more information, see our article on What happens when I return to work at the end of my maternity leave?

 Dismissal and statutory pay